delta3d/delta3d/branches/RB-2.0/readme.txt

    Also, in order to run the unit tests, you must add the directory containing your RTI DLLs to the VC++ directory for executable files.

-   VS solutions are provided for these apps in the delta_all.sln.
+   VS solutions are provided for these apps in the delta_all_2005.sln.

    The Python Bindings
    -------------------